Who We Are

-A PACE Leadership Team formed in September 2009.
-The Team includes representatives from the following organizations:
+PACE Leadership Team includes the following representatives from local organizations:

 Rhett Barney, Lee & Hayes, PLLC, Chair of Governance Committee

 Brandie Evans, KiDDS Dental, PACE Secretary

 Kelley Hinrichs, Communities in Schools (Cheney School District)

 Cheri Hollenback, Dishman Dodge Chrysler Ram Jeep, PACE President Elect and Chair of Awards Committee